Hospital Community Benefit

 Hospitals demonstrate community benefit in a variety of ways:

-Community benefit data submission resources for hospitals
+Hospital community benefit data submission resources

 Community benefit portal